-For the year ended December 31, 2023, prior year adverse loss development was 1.9%, compared to a negligible amount in 2022.
-Refer to Note 7 Loss and Loss Adjustment Expense Reserves to the consolidated financial statements for further details on prior year loss developments.
+Prior year reserve development ratio increased by 2.1% in 2024 compared to 2023, and by 1.6% in 2023 compared to 2022.
+Refer to Note 7 Loss and LAE Reserves to the consolidated financial statements for further details on the lines of business and prior year development.